amplience/dc-integrations-algolia/README.md

 * This application DOES NOT come with a warranty/support.
 We are not responsible for the outcome of this integration.

-* DO NOT run this application in an production environment - this integration is a sample/example integration.
+* DO NOT run this application in a production environment - this integration is a sample/example integration.

 ## Main Features